FiscalNote/BillSum/README.md

 - text: bill text

+- clean_text: a preprocessed version of the text that was used to train the models in the paper

 - summary: (human-written) bill summary

 - title: bill title (can be used for generating a summary)

 - bill_id: An identified for the bill - in US data it is SESSION_BILL-ID, for CA BILL-ID

 # Set-up